Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

 Our second key assumption is that vehicle owners can specify time and energy windows for their driving needs one day in advance.
 This assumption makes sense for commuters who adhere to predictable daily routines, for example.

-The third key assumption is that all market bids are competitive enough to be accepted and that an individual vehicle owner influences neither the market prices nor the grid frequency.
-Generally speaking, bids are competitive whenever the marginal costs of regulation provision are low.
-This is indeed the case for vehicle owners engaging in vehicle-to-grid thanks to the previous two assumptions, which imply that there are neither costs for battery degradation nor for the vehicle's reduced availability for mobility services.
-In addition, it is certainly reasonable to assume that no single electric vehicle can impact the market prices or the grid frequency.
-Indeed, one vehicle may cover at most several kilowatts of the 700~megawatts required for frequency regulation in France.
+The third key assumption is that the vehicle owners are price takers who influence neither the market prices nor the grid frequency.
+This assumption is reasonable because one vehicle may cover at most several kilowatts of the 700~megawatts required for frequency regulation in France.
 A model of a regulation provider influencing the grid frequency is described by~\cite{PM09}.

 The paper proceeds as follows.
-Section~\ref{sec:Prob_Des} develops the vehicle owner's decision problem and expresses it as a non-convex robust optimization problem in continuous time.
-In Sections~\ref{sec:time_dis} and~\ref{sec:LPR} we show that this decision problem can be reformulated equivalently as a non-convex robust optimization problem in discrete time and even as a tractable linear program, respectively.
-Numerical experiments are discussed in Section~\ref{sec:NumEx}, and conclusions are drawn in Section~\ref{sec:conclusions}.
+Section~\ref{sec:Prob_Des} formulates the vehicle owner's decision problem as a non-convex robust program with functional uncertainties.
+In Sections~\ref{sec:time_dis} and~\ref{sec:LPR} we reformulate this problem as a non-convex robust program with vectorial uncertainties and even as a tractable linear program, respectively.
+In Appendix~\ref{sec:aggregator}, we extend these results to an aggregator who manages a fleet of electric vehicles.
+Numerical experiments are discussed in Section~\ref{sec:NumEx}, and policy insights are distilled in Section~\ref{sec:conclusions}.
+All proofs are relegated to the online supplement.